Could the legalization of marijuana be responsible for more car accidents on roads and freeways?

 According to the Insurance Institute for Highway Safety, alcohol is still the biggest threat on roads, with approximately 7,000 crashes caused by drivers driving over the legal blood alcohol concentration limit.
 Further, in 2015, the Centers for Disease Control reported that 10,265 people died in alcohol-impaired driving accidents.

-Will marijuana eventually top the list?
+Will marijuana eventually compete with this?

 How to Spot an Impaired Driver